lokeshkrishna2003/Medigenie/README.md

 Users can input their symptoms, medical history, and test results, allowing the website to assist in identifying potential diseases or conditions based on the provided information.

 ## Quick Initial Diagnosis
-The website offers users a preliminary diagnosis quickly, which can serve as a starting point for understanding their health concerns.
+The website offers users a preliminary diagnosis quickly, which can serve as  starting point for understanding their health concerns.
 This initial insight can be especially useful for those looking for a preliminary assessment.

 ## Second Opinion
 Users can use the website to cross-check or verify diagnoses received from healthcare professionals, providing an additional layer of confidence in their medical assessments.